Data Warehouses for Large and Enterprise Organizations

 There are some great benefits to having a data warehouse to store all of your organizational data.
 Here are just a few of the benefits of a data warehouse.

-- A competitive advantage when you can see a clear snapshot of your business, you can start to create goals and find your competitive advantage.
+When you can see a clear snapshot of your business, you can start to create goals and find your competitive advantage.

-- Better decision-making access to a clear and concise view of all your data makes for better reporting and more accurate decision making.
+Access to a clear and concise view of all your data makes for better reporting and more accurate decision making.

-- Organized historical data ease of having all of your past and present data in one location.
+Ease of having all of your past and present data in one location.